Menu

 ScopeVisibilityUse Case

-teamAll agents and members in the teamTeam knowledge, shared discoveries
+teamAuthorized callers in the current project's teamTeam knowledge, shared discoveries

 Storing Group Memories